Working Memory Capacity of ChatGPT: An Empirical Study: Methods

-\begin{itemize}[leftmargin=15pt] \item Similar to the variants of verbal \textit{n}-back tasks, we also had "spatial-with-noise", "spatial-with-feedback", and "spatial-with-CoT-reasoning" versions of the task.
+\begin{itemize} \item Similar to the variants of verbal \textit{n}-back tasks, we also had ``spatial-with-noise", ``spatial-with-feedback", and ``spatial-with-CoT-reasoning" versions of the task.
 The with-feedback and with-CoT-reasoning variants were basically the same as those for the corresponding verbal tasks.
-For the spatial-with-noise version, we added a noise character (chosen from "\texttt{\#\$\%\&@\^{}\~{}}") to $1$ to $3$ unoccupied locations in the 3 $\times$ 3 grid on every trial, so that we could examine the LLM's spatial working memory when it is not able to get the correct answer by simply doing string match. \item To further confirm that the LLM can \textit{really} reason in a spatial way rather than trivially performing some kind of string match under the hood, we further introduced two variants that specifically require abstract spatial reasoning; a hypothetical model that otherwise simply matches strings would not succeed in these variants.
+For the spatial-with-noise version, we added a noise character (chosen from ``\texttt{\#\$\%\&@\^{}\~{}}") to $1$ to $3$ unoccupied locations in the 3 $\times$ 3 grid on every trial, so that we could examine the LLM's spatial working memory when it is not able to get the correct answer by simply doing string match. \item To test if the LLM can reason in a more sophisticated way, we further introduced two variants that specifically require abstract spatial reasoning.
 For the first variant (see Figure \ref{fig:spatial_schematics}c), a match is defined as when the location of the letter \textbf{X} is in the same row \textbf{and/or} column (i.e., including identical locations) as the \textbf{X} \textit{n} trials ago.
 For a second variant (see Figure \ref{fig:spatial_schematics}d), a match is defined as when the letter \textbf{X} appears in the same row \textbf{or} column, but not both (i.e., excluding identical locations).
 This constraint would further force the LLM to use abstract reasoning and instruction-following abilities to perform this task.
-Given the increased complexity of the second variant, we expect it would be harder for the LLM to perform compared to the first variant. \item We also explored whether the size of the grid ($3 \times 3$, $4 \times 4$, $5 \times 5$ or $7 \times 7$) would influence the LLM's performance (see Figure \ref{fig:spatial_schematics}b).
-To the best of our knowledge, there has not been human studies exploring how the number of all possible spatial locations would impact behavioural performance in spatial \textit{n}-back tasks.
+Given the increased difficulty of these two variants, we expect the LLM would have a worse performance on these two variants compared to other variants. \item We also explored whether the size of the grid ($3 \times 3$, $4 \times 4$, $5 \times 5$ or $7 \times 7$) would influence the LLM's performance (see Figure \ref{fig:spatial_schematics}b).
+To the best of our knowledge, there have not been human studies exploring how the number of all possible spatial locations would impact behavioral performance in spatial \textit{n}-back tasks.
 In light of this, we did not have specific assumptions for how the LLM would perform differently under these scenarios. \end{itemize}